Samsung/tizen-docs/docs/tizen-distribution/validation/tizen-validation-policy.md

        - Browsing history
        - Location information
        - Other data saved on mobile devices or cloud storage services
-    3. Transmission of personal information is forbidden without the user’s explicit consent (Opt-in) and must be encrypted while being transmitted.
+    3. Transmission of personal information is forbidden without the user's explicit consent (Opt-in) and must be encrypted while being transmitted.
     4. Transmission of personal information to a third-party must be disclosed to the Tizen Validation Team in the Notes to Validation Team notes section on the submission page.

 12. Advertisement